This post was originally published on September 29, 2016

 Self storage provides you with the room you need to keep the furniture you love, while you simultaneously remove clutter from your home.
-Below, we highlight four steps to successfully prepare and protect your furniture items for self storage.
+Below, we highlight four key steps to successfully prepare and protect your furniture items for long-term self storage.

 1. Clean and Prep

-As a final cleaning step, let the item breathe in a well-ventilated area and dry completely.
+As a final step, let the item breathe in a well-ventilated area and dry completely.
 This will ensure no patches of trapped moisture can reside on your item as you cover and pack the piece for storage.
 Patches of trapped moisture left alone can damage your item over time, and create marks of discoloration.